ARTICLE I - MEMBERSHIP

 (e) keeping on file at all times a complete copy of the articles of incorporation and bylaws of the Cooperative containing all amendments thereto (which copy shall always be open to the inspection of any member) and at the expense of the Cooperative, furnishing a copy of the bylaws and of all amendments thereto to any member upon request; and

-(f) in general performing all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him by the board of trustees.
+(f) in general performing all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him or her by the board of trustees.

 SECTION 7.
 Treasurer.